vidyar/shippabledocs1/sources/config.rst

 **Configuration**
 ------------------

-This section is generic to all build environments as well as languages.
-If you are looking for language specific tags, please refer to language guides for more information.
+This section is generic to all build environments and all languages.
+If you are looking for language specific tags, please refer to our language guides for more information.

 ``shippable.yml``
 .................

 We believe that developers need complete control of their build configuration.
 We also realize that most developers don't want to log into a UI to make changes every single time.

-While mulling over the best way to give developers control without asking them to come to our UI, we came across ``.travis.yml``, an open source initiative that created the basic framework for this very problem.
+While mulling over the best way to give developers control without asking them to go through our UI, we came across ``.travis.yml``, an open source initiative that created the basic framework for this very problem.
 Following the same paradigm, we ask you to have ``shippable.yml`` in the root of the repository you want to build.
 The structure of shippable.yml closely mimics travis since we see no reason to reinvent the wheel.
-We do have additional tags for added functionality, and these will become more numerous as we evolve our product.
+We do have additional tags for added functionality, and these will become more numerous as we evolve Shippable.

 Since shippable.yml is a superset of ``.travis.yml`` , we support ``.travis.yml`` natively as well.
-So if you have one in the root of your repo, we will read the config and set up your CI.
+So if you have a travis.yml in the root of your repo, we will read the config and set up your CI.

-At a minimum, we need your language and build version specified in the yml.
+At a minimum, Shippable needs to have your language and build version specified in the yml.
 We will then default to the most common commands.

 Build Flow
 ..........